Automated customs declarations: optimize your international trade in 2025

 Customs clearance refers to all the administrative and fiscal formalities involved in the legal import and export of goods.
 From a technical point of view, it is a process comprising several crucial stages:

-- Declaring goods to customs authorities
+- Declaration of goods to customs authorities

 - Calculation and payment of customs duties and taxes